neuralvis/elpa-mirror/stable-melpa/oer-reveal-readme.txt

 * Usage
 Variable `oer-reveal-dir' points to the directory of oer-reveal and its embedded resources.
-You may want to use that variable in your own publication code, for which some pointers are provided in file "oer-reveal-publish.el".
+You may want to use that variable in your own publication code, for which some pointers are provided in function `oer-reveal-publish-all' of file "oer-reveal-publish.el".
 Note that subdirectory "title-slide" contains some variants for title slides of presentations, and subdirectory "css" contains sample CSS.
 Subdirectory "org" contains Org files to embed in presentations.
 Please be warned that included resources, in particular CSS files, may change in incompatible ways.
 You may want to work with your own copies.

 Function `oer-reveal-setup-submodules' downloads and installs reveal.js and some of its plugins into the directory